During the summer, beachgoers will be able to receive advice when the water quality at local beaches may not be suitable for swimming.

 The Torrens Lake is monitored every summer for blue-green algae levels, and dilution flows are released to control elevated concentrations.

-The EPA, Department of Environment and Water, SA Water, Adelaide City Council and City of Charles Sturt work together to minimise these algal blooms.
+The EPA, Green Adelaide, Department for Environment and Water, SA Water, Adelaide City Council and City of Charles Sturt work together to minimise these algal blooms.
 We are developing long-term solutions to this problem, although the only reliable short-term management approach is controlled release dilution flows of 150 ML/day into the Torrens River (for up to 4 days).

 These dilution flows are only released when there are low levels of blue-green algae detected in the Torrens Lake.